Teens-B.L.O.C.K. Youth and Teen Center

-Registration will open to all returners on February 8th and open to the public beginning on March 6th.
+Registration will open to all returners on February 7th and open to the public beginning on March 5th.
 Even if you are a returner, your spot is not guaranteed.
-Registration is on a first come first serve basis, and due to COVID-19 our capacity is even more limited.
+Registration is on a first come first serve basis.

 Daily Activities are: Park and Library Trips, Fitness Classes, Cooking Classes, Scavenger Hunts, Movies and more!